 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide will be at 4:46 am and the next high tide at 5:08 pm.
-The first low tide will be at 11:01 am and the next low tide at 11:46 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 2:33 am and the next low tide at 2:42 pm.
+The first high tide was at 8:33 am and the next high tide at 8:50 pm.

-The lunar phase is a Waning Gibbous.
-Today we will have 12 hours and 27 minutes of sun.
-The solar transit will be at 12:49 pm and the length of time the moon will be visible will be 13 hours and 55 minutes.
+The lunar phase is a Waxing Gibbous.
+Today we had 14 hours and 30 minutes of sun.
+The solar transit was at 1:00 pm and the length of time the moon will be visible will be 9 hours and 19 minutes.

-The tidal coefficient today is 45, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient drops to 40 to end the day with a tidal coefficient of 37.
-The tide heights today are 7.2 ft, 1.0 ft, 7.5 ft and 0.7 ft.
+The tidal coefficient today is 59 (average).
+At noon the tidal coefficient increases to 64 to end the day with a tidal coefficient of 69.
+The tide heights today are 0.7 ft, 6.6 ft, 1.0 ft and 7.5 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Stamford which is of 9.5 ft and a minimum height of -1.3 ft.

-The solunar fishing calendar in Stamford tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Stamford tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Stamford.
 The times are generated in local time in Connecticut and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: